gRPC¶

 Trailer handling¶

 gRPC relies on HTTP/2 trailers to carry status information.
-The proxy records trailers in a dedicated final receive message with grpc_type: "trailers".
+The Layer translates the trailer HEADERS frame into a GRPCEndMessage envelope.

 Standard trailers¶

 In a normal gRPC response, trailers arrive as a HEADERS frame with END_STREAM after all DATA frames.
-The proxy extracts:
+The Layer extracts:

 Trailers-only responses¶

-A trailers-only response occurs when the server sends grpc-status in the initial response headers (no DATA frames).
+A trailers-only response occurs when the server sends grpc-status in the initial response HEADERS frame with END_STREAM=true (no DATA frames).
 This happens for immediate errors like UNIMPLEMENTED or PERMISSION_DENIED.

 Flow recording structure¶